hyperledger-bevel/bevel-operator-fabric/website-docs/docs/user-guide/network-config.md

     - Org2MSP
   # output secret name for the network config
   secretName: network-config

+  # what peers to include in the network config for each organization
+  organizationConfig:
+    Org1MSP:
+      peers:
+        - name: peer0
+          namespace: default
 ```

 The network config controller will be watching for changes in the network config CRD and will generate a network config secret with the name specified in the `secretName` field.
 The secret will contain a `config.yaml` file with the network config.
 If the identities are renewed, the network config will be updated automatically.